-Couples who want to conceive using ICSI are still advised to evaluate their family history for genetic diseases and disorders and discourse any concerns with their IVF specialist in Spain.
+Couples who want to conceive using ICSI are still advised to evaluate their family history for genetic diseases and disorders and discuss any concerns with their IVF specialist in Spain.
 You can also consider pre-implantation genetic diagnosis (PGD).

-Due to ICSI being used in conjunction with IVF, the risks of IVF also exist; namely, increased chances of are associated with multiple gestation and an increased risk of congenital abnormalities.
+Due to ICSI being used in conjunction with IVF, the risks of IVF also exist; namely, increased chances of multiple gestation and an increased risk of congenital abnormalities.
 Regardless, the absolute risk of any of these conditions remains low and ICSI is offered in Spain under the safest care and diagnosis.